D. Mark Austin, PhD

 Patricia Gagné, PhD

-Dr. Gagné is an associate professor of sociology.
+Dr. Gagné is a professor of sociology.
 Her research focuses on gender and includes numerous articles on intimate partner violence, transgenderism, women and body work, and the personal and social benefits women derive from serious edgework leisure.
 She teaches undergraduate and graduate level theory courses, graduate qualitative methods, and a graduate course on gender and sexuality.
 She lives on a small farm outside Louisville where she keeps and boards horses.

 Lauren Heberle, PhD

-Dr. Heberle is an assistant professor in sociology and is also the Director of the Environmental Finance Center and Associate Director of the Center for Environmental Policy and Management.
+Dr. Heberle is an associate professor in sociology and is also the Director of the Environmental Finance Center and Associate Director of the Center for Environmental Policy and Management.
 She is the recipient of several grants from EPA, HUD and CDC to provide technical assistance to communities in the areas of Brownfields Redevelopment, Sustainable Community Planning, and Safe Urban Gardening.
 She currently teaches environmental and social policy courses.
 Her expertise is in community participation in environmental decision making.
 Her areas of research include urban redevelopment, environmental policy, environmental justice, and sustainable development.
 She serves as a member of, or expert witness to, a variety of local and federal task forces and committees.

 Robin S. Högnäs, PhD